zabbix-community/helm-zabbix/CONTRIBUTING.md

 git push upstream --tags
 ```

-- The before commands will start the pipeline and will generate a new release and tag in standad ``zabbix-7.0.1``.
+- The before commands will start the pipeline and will generate a new release and tag in standard ``zabbix-7.0.1``.
 - To keep your fork in sync with the original repository, use these commands:

 ```bash